fongc123/notes/Kubernetes/Security.md

 #### Kubernetes
 Kubernetes requires server certificates for servers.
 In a Kubernetes architecture, the servers are the main API server, the ETCD cluster, and the kubelets.

-Kubernetes also requires client certificates for clients who are the scheduler, the controller manager, the kube proxy, and external administrators (*us!*).
+Kubernetes also requires client certificates for clients who are the scheduler, the controller manager, the proxy, and external administrators (*us!*).

-Since the API server both acts as a server (i.e., listens for requests from clients) and a client
+All entities generate a certified public key and a private key.
+For example, the API server could generate the following key pair files: `apiserver.crt` and `apiserver.key`.

-Kubernetes requires both server certificates for servers and client certificates for clients.
+Although the API server both acts as a server (i.e., listens for requests from the scheduler, the controller manager, the proxy, and administrators) and a client (i.e., sends requests to the ETCD cluster and the kubelets), it can use the **same key pair for receiving and sending**.
+Alternatively, a new key pair can be generated for sending requests.

-The API server generates a key pair: `apiserver.crt` and `apiserver.key`.
-The ETCD cluster also generates its key pair: `etcdserver.crt` and `etcdserver.key`.
-Lastly, the kubelets generate their own key pairs: `kubelet.crt` and `kubelet.key`.
+Lastly, Kubernetes requires a certification authority to sign certificates.
+There can be multiple certification authorities.

 ## Authorization
 ^e8e0d8